You are applying for a position at Intrum. This privacy statement applies to you and your personal data when you submit an application.

 Your personal data will be accessed by staff within the European Economic Area while it is in our care.
 Your data may also be accessed in Switzerland, which has laws which safeguards a level of data protection similar to the European Union.

 Intrum uses third-party service providers to store your data, which may be located outside of the European Economic Area, including, but not limited to, the United States.
 These countries generally do not have laws which protect your personal data to the same extent as is the case in the European Union.
 For that reason, Intrum will ensure that there is a contract in place with that third party which safeguards the protection of your personal data.
-If you would like to obtain a copy of such a contract, please use the contact details below to get in touch with us.
 Please use the contact information below if you’d like to know more.

 We retain your personal data for a limited amount of time and will delete your personal data after it is no longer necessary for the purposes of the processing.
 This means that we will retain your data during the application process and delete it after we have found a suitable candidate.
 If we have selected you to fill the position, we will retain your personal data in your personnel file in accordance with our HR privacy guidelines.